RiskyKen/Udon-Documentation/Permission System/index.md

 The `Play for All` check box will, play the join audio for all players when someone joins.

 The other option here priority is used if the player is in more than 1 group.
-An example use could be having separate join audio for staff and VIPs, if a player was on both list the audio with the higher priority number would be used.
+An example use could be having separate join audio for staff and VIPs, if a player was on both lists the audio with the higher priority number would be used.

 **Notes:**